cs-ed/edtech-plan-ReyesSantos/README.md

 ### Application

+I can create classes on code.org where students can use the IDE to write, run, and submit coding assignments.
+I can give feedback to student work through created classes or submit through Google Classroom and use Kami for grading and feedback.
+Giving students an outline of assignments to keep the same formatting and keeping to the coherance principle.
+Many of my Autistic students need minimization and keep to the plan.
+Provide opportunities for Peer Instruction for multiple opportunities for discussion and to revise their approach after hearing others out.
+I can help them share their screens through Classroom Relay.
+Pair programming can benefit students who are struggling or not a confident yet.

+### Impacts

-Problets, Labs, and/or projects.
+Fostering a creative open safe learning environment is Problets, Labs, and/or projects.
 Based on our deomogrpahics assignments would be limited to inclass.
 Lessons with increasing the level of difficulty as the basics are developed.

-### Impacts

-Fostering a safe equitable environment that bases grades on creative solutions to tasks.
+English Language Learners, Special Education, and female students will be recruited.
+Support for students can be provided from a Paraprofessional and/or Teacher.
+I currently teach in a collaboration setting and I have worked with Paraprofessionals.Fostering a safe equitable environment that bases grades on creative solutions to tasks.
 Encouraging all students regardless of gender or background to perservere through challenges.
 As the lead I will need to change how I address my students without using gender.